thuzarwin/open-data-sprints/docs/project-product-evals.rst

 We'll know this project has been successfully completed when:

--Draft evaluation criteria
+- Draft evaluation criteria
--Draft/proposed Feedback collection method -Development of Criteria Matrix
+- Draft/proposed Feedback collection method
+- Development of Criteria Matrix

 Deliverables